agsb/immu/README.md

 More information in [Details](https://github.com/agsb/immu/blob/main/Details.md)

+In 2023, the immu Forth was splitted for ISAs: 6502, Atmega328, RiscV

 I'm requesting for comments about immu, an extended indirect thread code for forth.

 I welcome your patience.